 The Bank encourages the participation of certified minority and women-owned business enterprises (MWBE) in all competitive bidding events.

 One step to being considered for invitation to the Bank's formal competitive bidding events is to register your organization using the Self-Registration Tool.
 Please note that registration creates no obligation on the part of the Bank to award a registered supplier business at any level, nor does it guarantee an invitation to a supplier for a competitive bidding event(s).
 However, if you are not registered, the Bank may not be aware of your availability, products or services offered.

-In addition to registering, please forward an e-capabilities statement and ensure that all inquiries or correspondence related to Procurement activities are directed to our central mailbox at email@example.com.
+In addition to registering, please forward an e-capabilities statement and ensure that all inquiries or correspondence related to Supplier Diversity activities are directed to our central mailbox email@example.com.

 The Bank will maintain your information in a prospective supplier database.
 When an acquisition arises for which the Bank has deemed your organization to be qualified, you may be contacted for consideration in that prospective acquisition.

 The following is a representative sample of the types of products and services the Federal Reserve Bank of Dallas typically procures: